 The wildlife in South America is arguably the most varied on the entire planet.
-If not for culture and historical highlights alone, then at the very least for breathtaking nature and an array of utterly unique wildlife.
 The land of glaciers and tropical rainforests, vertiginous mountains and outstanding beaches, is home to a kaleidoscope of endemic wildlife.
-Most of it insanely cute, somewhat fluffy and undoubtedly photogenic.
+Most of it is insanely cute, somewhat fluffy and undoubtedly photogenic.

 Even the male southern elephant seal, voted one of our world’s ugliest creatures, holds some particular appeal, don’t you think?
 We’re quite sure it has a smashing personality and looks like it would be a lot of fun at parties.

 Luckily, all other wildlife in South America is a sight for sore eyes rather than bona fide sore sights!
 Travel from the barren, southernmost point of South America, to its most tropical northern region, and your chances of coming face to face with some of the planet’s most majestic wildlife are phenomenal.

 Here is a list of the most common and impressive South American wildlife you’ll want to add to your must-see list: